It Is No Longer I That Do It

 Paul desires to make something very clear to us: we Christians have been freed from being under the law of God in our being freed from sin—but it is not that the law is sin!
 “What shall we say then?
 Is the law sin?
 God forbid” (v.7).
 Indeed, note Paul’s triple emphasis: “law is holy, and the commandment holy, and just, and good” (v.12).
 However, the law provokes fallen human beings to further sin, as he will explain.
 But the fault—the evil—is not in the holy, just, and good law but in fallen man, even as Paul experienced was in himself.

-The apostle now goes over this double transformation a third time (after explaining it in Romans 6 and illustrating it by the two-marriages allegory in Romans 7.1-4), by sharing his personal testimony.
+The apostle now goes over this double transformation a third time (after explaining it in Romans 6 and illustrating it by the two-marriages allegory in Romans 7:1-4), by sharing his personal testimony as an example—a case study of Christian conversion.
 Here Paul opens his heart to his readers.
 He tells us about his own spiritual experience from his regeneration onwards, as it were re-living it—recounting his self-examination before, during and since his conversion.

 Paul begins with describing his pre-converted state (when he was known as Saul, the Pharisee): “I was alive without the law once” (v.9a).
 Saul, a student and teacher of the law of Moses, had been “alive without the law”—even while he studied it!
 In those days he was not thoroughly convicted concerning the sinfulness of his own heart.

 True self-knowledge corresponds with the word of God, as properly interpreted.
-And before he became a Christian, Paul would not have admitted the fact of his own utter wickedness—his total depravity.
+Before he became a Christian, Paul would not have admitted the fact of his own utter wickedness—his total depravity.
 No, for the Pharisees thought that they could justify themselves in the sight of God by doing good works.

 Paul then says that a time came when the law spoke with great force into his awakened conscience—and it stirred up the sins in his heart.
 “Sin revived, and I died” (v.9).
 Now he understood from both Scripture and bitter experience that he had no ability to do anything good in God’s eyes.